 While most domestic violence happens in the home, that isn’t true in all cases.
 If one household member is involved in committing an act of domestic violence on another member of that same household, it can be deemed as being domestic violence.

 Former Cobb County Prosecutor Committed to Defending Your Rights

-One of your first actions following an arrest for domestic violence in Marietta or Cobb County should be to contact an experienced attorney.
+One of your first actions following an arrest for domestic violence in Cobb County should be to contact an experienced attorney.
 At The Young Law Firm, defense lawyer Diana Whipkey Young has more than 30 years of experience.
 She is a former Cobb County domestic violence prosecutor known for getting her clients’ the best results possible, whether that means a dismissal, a reduced charge, or going to trial.

 Contact our Marietta domestic violence defense lawyer to schedule a 30-minute consultation to learn how she will protect your rights at every turn possible.

 Experience Needed to Protect Your Best Interests

 If the police were called for a domestic disturbance, you will likely be charged if they see reasonable proof of that disturbance, such as a mark on another person’s body.
 They will then recommend that the alleged victim pursue a temporary protective order (TPO), which could: